jamesgreen311/mraa-membership-jury/README.md

 # MRAA Membership Jury
+## Metropolitan Richmond Artists Association
-## Provide new members an easy to use form to upload and schedule process to jury art work to become exhibiting members.
+Provide new members an easy to use form to upload and schedule process to jury art work to become exhibiting members.